 What contributed to your decision to become professionally registered?

 My employer at the time was very supportive and paid for my Affiliate membership of the ILP.
-At that time, I was working in product design and my engineering degree was accredited which helped immensely in achieving Chartered status through the Institute of Materials, Minerals and Mining (IOM3), who were then known as the Institute of Materials.
-My university tutor also played a big part in this, giving me guidance on how to write my application and encouraging me to become registered.
+At that time, I was working in product design and my engineering degree was accredited which helped immensely in achieving Chartered Engineer (CEng) status through the Institute of Materials, Minerals and Mining (IOM3), who were then known as the Institute of Materials.
+My university tutor also played a big part in this, encouraging me to become registered and giving me guidance on how to write my application.

 In what ways has registration benefitted your career?